co-cart/co-cart/readme.txt

 If you like CoCart and it has helped with your development, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

+= v3.10.2 - 15th January, 2024 =

+### What's new?

+* Removed the need to disable cookie authentication check since it's ignored anyway.

+### Bug Fixes

+* Fixed a typo in the Setup Wizard.
+* Products API - Default Catalogue Visibility parameter was missing.

+### Compatibility

+* Tested with WooCommerce v8.5

 = v3.10.1 - 20th December, 2023 =

 Forgot to update WordPress tested up to tag and a little CSS tweak.